 On a personal note - art is art.
 Records are a wonderful opportunity to showcase not only your music but a little of your personality and artistic flair too.
 Numerous times we have seen lovely artwork smothered in logos, barcodes, millions of lines of text and unnecessary info.
 If you want to put a load of stuff on a record think about an insert.
 There are thousands of beautiful looking records and I can't think of a single one that has 14 logos on the centre label.
 Just a suggestion.
 The other one is go for it.
 Don't make art you think people will like, be bold, express yourself baby let's see what you got!

 Also, please make sure you have permission to use any images you submit.
 Seriously.
 Please also clearly name your files so we know what is what.

 We don't need or want crop marks and please, pretty please do not make a hole/white mark in the centre of your label artwork.
 We know there's a hole there, that's used for putting the record on the player and we know whatever is printed there will be gone.
 You can allow a little bleed, a mm or two but you don't have to, we do the layout.
 We recommend not using very fine text (below 10pt fonts) or putting text close around the edges.

-10" and 7" records have 73mm diameter labels, 12" record labels are 95mm in diameter.
+10" and 7" records have 73mm diameter labels and need an additional 2mm of bleed, 12" record labels are 95mm in diameter and need an additional 2mm of bleed.
 We use a permanent adhesive high gloss photo stock and they look the biz.
 So, separate PDF files for each of A and B side is cool.
 Just make a circle, put your art in it and send to us.
 Presto, done.

 7" sleeves are 184mm x 184mm.
 10" sleeves are 265mm x 265mm.
 12" sleeves are 315mm x 315mm.
 For each of the front or back art please submit a separate PDF file.
 Same principles as above apply.
 Keep it high res and make a statement.
 No bleed needed.